upperAdd/upperAdd/README.md

 <!-- # Hallo!
 Welcome to my page! 👋 -->
 <img src= 'HALLO.gif' width="850" height="350" alt="banner"></img>

 My name is Titi. (pronounce Tee - Tee 😄).
 I am a trainee data scientist bootcamps from The Developer Academy with a Master's of Science in Project Management degree from the [University of Birmingham ](https://www.birmingham.ac.uk/index.aspx) and more than 4 years of project management experience.
 I love culinary and traveling.
-Playing with data is my fave!
-Currently still learn Machine Learning etc while sharpening my programming and database skills.
+Curiosity has become my middle name!
+I am currently learning Machine Learning modelling to sharpen my programming and database skills.

 😄 **Pronouns**: She/Her<br/>